microsoft/ApplicationInsights-JS/AISKU/API.md

 `min?` | number | **Optional**<br>The smallest measurement in the sample.
 Defaults to the average.
 Should be >= 0.
 `max?` | number | **Optional**<br>The largest measurement in the sample.
 Defaults to the average.
 Should be >= 0.

-To send a single measurement, use just the first two parameters.
-If you take measurements very frequently, you can reduce the telemetry bandwidth by aggregating multiple measurements and sending the resulting average at intervals.

 ### trackException

 ```ts
 trackException(exception: IExceptionTelemtry, customProperties?: {[key: string]: any})
 ```

 Log an exception you have caught.
-(Exceptions caught by the browser are also logged. `IExceptionTelemetry` is described below Parameter | Type | Description
+Exceptions caught by the browser are also automatically logged.

+`IExceptionTelemetry` is described below
+Parameter | Type | Description
 ---|---|---
 `error` | [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) | **Required**<br>Error object
-`severityLevel?` | [SeverityLevel (number)](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/JavaScript/JavaScriptSDK.Interfaces/Contracts/Generated/SeverityLevel.ts) |  **Optional**<br>Severity of the Error, ranging from verbose to critical
+`severityLevel?` | [SeverityLevel (number)](https://github.com/Microsoft/ApplicationInsights-JS/blob/master/JavaScript/JavaScriptSDK.Interfaces/Contracts/Generated/SeverityLevel.ts) | **Optional**<br>Severity of the error, ranging from verbose to critical

 By default, uncaught browser exceptions are caught by the SDK and reported to the portal.
-To disable this behavior, insert the following line in the config section below your instrumentation key.
-You can't set this anywhere else:
+To disable this behavior, insert the following line in the config section below your instrumentation key:

 ```ts
 {